Full-stack Software Engineer Jobs at Google with Visa Sponsorship

 - Bachelor’s degree or equivalent practical experience.

-- 5 years of experience with design and architecture; and testing/launching software products.
+- 5 years of experience with software development in one or more programming languages.

 PREFERRED QUALIFICATIONS

-- Master’s degree or PhD in Engineering, Computer Science, or a related technical field.
+- Master's degree or PhD in Computer Science or related technical field.

 - 3 years of experience working in a complex, matrixed organization involving cross-functional, or cross-business projects.